Sebastianhju/Runeterra-5e/Runes.md

 ---
 ## Keystones
 ### Grasp of the Undying  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/GraspOfTheUndying.png" Align=left width=25% height=25%>
-For every turn in combat, you gain a stack of *Grasp*.
+At the start of your turn in combat, you gain a stack of *Grasp*.
 When you are at three stacks, your next attack deals extra necrotic damage.
 You heal equal to the necrotic damage dealt.

 In addition you a stack of *Undying* equal to the bonus necrotic damage rolled.
 You gain +1 maximum hit points for every tenth stack of *Undying* you have.